jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ```

 ### 3.2 **Check APP**
-- Befor doing anything updatewise, check if the App is installed in the Container.
+- Before doing anything update-wise, check if the app is installed in the container.

 Example:
 ```bash